What Does "Grounds For Divorce" Mean? Strategies To Work Through Marriage Issues

 Please note that this article only provides a general overview of grounds for divorce and cannot replace professional legal advice.
 If you’re considering a divorce or simply want to learn more about divorce law in your state, please contact a licensed legal professional.

-What does grounds for divorce mean for me?
+What does “grounds for divorce” mean for me?

 Ultimately, your place of residence and current relationship with your spouse can help you determine what “grounds for divorce” mean for you, as well as any affected children or family members.
-You may also need to file certain documents to divide property and debt with your spouse, arrange for child custody, and address other issues specific to your family.
+You may also need to file certain documents to divide property and debt with your spouse, arrange for child custody, child support, and address other issues specific to your family.

 Before divorce: Five strategies to strengthen your marriage